-- (1) Minimum Area.
-The minimum gross area of a PUD is two acres. - (12) Permitted Uses.
-Within a PUD, the city may allow any permitted or conditional use in any residential zone of the city as a part of the land use permitting conditional use process., regardless of the underlying zoning district.
-Within commercial or industrial districts, the conditional and permitted uses of the underlying district shall be permitted. - (23) Density.
-The density of a PUD shall not be more or less than 10 percent of the overall density permitted by the underlying zoning district. - (34) Access and Roads. - (a) The development shall provide vehicular and pedestrian access from a dedicated and improved street. - (b) Private streets within the development shall meet the following minimum paving standards: - (i) Eighteen feet where no on-street parking is allowed. - (ii) Twenty-eight feet where on-street parking is allowed only on one side of the right-of-way. - (iii) Thirty-six feet where parking is permitted on both sides of the right-of-way. - (iv) All private streets within a PUD shall be designed and constructed to city standards. - (v) An additional three feet on each side of pavement shall be designated as right-ofway area in which no construction shall take place. - (vi) The review authority shall approve the names of all streets within the PUD.
-The owner or operator of the development shall furnish, install, and maintain street signs of a type approved by the review authority. - (45) Services. - (a) Fire Protection.
+- (1) Permitted Uses.
+With a PUD, the city may allow any permitted or conditional use in any zone of the city as a part of the land use permitting process. - (2) Density.
+The density of a PUD shall not be more or less than 10 percent of the overall density permitted by the underlying zoning district. - (3) Access and Roads. - (a) The development shall provide vehicular and pedestrian access from a dedicated and improved street. - (b) Private streets within the development shall meet the following minimum paving standards:

+- (i) Eighteen feet where no on-street parking is allowed. - (ii) Twenty-eight feet where on-street parking is allowed only on one side of the right-of-way. - (iii) Thirty-six feet where parking is permitted on both sides of the right-of-way. - (iv) All private streets within a PUD shall be designed and constructed to city standards. - (v) An additional three feet on each side of pavement shall be designated as rightof-way area in which no construction shall take place. - (vi) The review authority shall approve the names of all streets within the PUD.
+The owner or operator of the development shall furnish, install, and maintain street signs of a type approved by the review authority. - (4) Services. - (a) Fire Protection.
 The PUD shall provide on-site fire protection facilities in accordance with current regulations and requirements of the city applicable to the development. - (b) Lighting.
-All roads within a the planned unit development shall be lighted at night to provide a minimum of 0.35 foot-candles of illumination. - (56) Recreational Areas and/or Open Space (Residential Subdivisions Only).

-- (a) Minimum Area.
+All roads within a planned unit development shall be lighted at night to provide a minimum of 0.35 foot-candles of illumination. - (5) Recreational Areas and/or Open Space (Residential Subdivisions Only). - (a) Minimum Area.
 A PUD shall provide not less than 40 percent of the total gross area as recreation areas and/or open space.
 Designated recreational and/or open space shall contain a minimum area of 3,000 square feet with a minimum dimension of 30 feet. - (b) Plan.
 The plan shall contain the following: - (i) The boundaries of the proposed area; - (ii) A written explanation of the purpose of the area and a description of any improvements to be made; and - (iii) A description of the manner in which the area will be perpetuated, maintained, and administered. - (c) Guarantee.
 The preservation and continued maintenance of property commonly owned and/or held for common use shall be guaranteed by a restrictive covenant running with the land specifying the description of the area, its designated purpose(s), and maintenance assurances.
-Copies of these legal documents shall be filed with the community development department before occupancy of any dwelling. - (67) Off-Street Parking and Loading.
-The provisions of Chapter 17.330 CBDC shall apply. - (78) Signs.
+Copies of these legal documents shall be filed with the community development department before occupancy of any dwelling. - (6) Off-Street Parking and Loading.
+The provisions of Chapter 17.330 CBDC shall apply. - (7) Signs.
 The provisions of Chapter 17.333 CBDC shall apply.
-[Ord.
-503 § 1 (Exh.
-B), 2018; Ord.
-473 § 3 (Exh.
-A), 2016.
-Formerly 17.317.040].

-17.362.050 Expiration and extension of preliminary PUD approval-
+17.362.050 Expiration and extension of PUD approval

-- (1) A-Subdivision approved as a PUD is subject to CBDC 17.367.050, Expiration and extension of preliminary plat approval.
-[Ord.
-503 § 1 (Exh.
-B), 2018; Ord.
-473 § 3 (Exh.
-A), 2016.
-Formerly 17.317.050]. - (2) A PUD related to all other development is subject to CBDC 17.130.140, Expiration and extension of decisions.
+- (1) Subdivision approved as a PUD is subject to CBDC 17.367.050, Expiration and extension of preliminary plat approval. - (2) A PUD related to all other development is subject to CBDC 17.130.140, Expiration and extension of decisions.